Skip to content

 • Rootless Docker works but needs same setup (no advantage, use rootful instead)

-4. LXC Container Requirements:
+4. LXC Container Requirements (configured by admin):

 • security.nesting=true (for nested containers)